mate-academy/jv-program-common-mistakes/java-core/equals-and-hashcode/clone.md

 If you copy an object of class `Car` with field `Engine` inside - keep in mind that `engine` may have non-primitive fields on its own.
 So how will they be copied?
 What influence does it make on our `car` copy?
 Is it deep or shallow?

-#### Your method in the class should have clear and logical structure
+#### Your methods in the class should have clear and logical structure
 Your class should have a clear readable structure and order of elements.
 Generally, order class methods by functionality, meaning if you have several methods that are involved in completing a common task they should be located near to each other independently of their accessibility.